LMU-MSBA/HEMA-Project/business_problem_definition.md

 # Determine Business Objectives
 ### Background
-We want to better understand subscriber behavior to give us insights on customer churn and ways to prevent it from happening.
-### Business Activity Category
+Our goal is to deeply understand subscriber behavior to anticipate and mitigate customer churn, envisioning a future where customer retention strategies are proactive, personalized, and effective in maintaining a loyal subscriber base."### Business Activity Category
 We will focus on increasing revenue by improving customer retention (A06) and improving customer knowledge (A30).
 This will help to increase sales overall.

 ### OKR (Objectives and Key Results)
 Objective: improve customer retention and knowledge